-Once these have been established, ensure that all staff know about them and understand them.
-We recommend posting a copy near to where your staff clock in/out; also keep a copy near your desk.
+Once these have been established, ensure that all know about them and understand them.
+We recommend posting a copy near to where your clock in/out; also keep a copy near your desk.

 Our recommended policies and procedures (explained below):

-- Rosters cycle from Thursday to Wednesday and run for 1 week.
+- Schedules cycle from Thursday to Wednesday and run for 1 week.

-- Rosters are published on Tuesday, 9 days before each roster cycle starts.
+- Schedules are published on Tuesday, 9 days before each schedule cycle starts.

-- Rosters can be checked from Tuesday either online, in person, or by telephone.
+- Schedules can be checked from Tuesday either online, in person, or by telephone.

 - Time-off requests of less than 2 days need to be made at least 10 days in advance.